fabrylab/pyTFM/docs/tutorialAddon.rst

 parameters for the calculation of the deformation field.
 The deformation field is calculated with particle image velocimetry.
 This method essentially cuts out square shaped patches from the image of the beads before cell removal, places them on the image of beads after cell removal and checks how well they fit together.
-The vector form the original position of the patch and the position where the patch fits best to the image of beads after cell removal is the displacement vector.
+The vector from the original position of the patch to the position where the patch fits best in the image of beads after cell removal is the displacement vector.
-This is done for many positions to generate a complete displacement field.
+This is done for many positions to generate the complete displacement field.

 You can control two things: the size of the patch that is cut out of the image of the beads after cell removal (with the parameter "PIV window size") and the resolution of the resulting displacement field (with the parameter "PIV overlap").
 A window size that is to large will blur the displacement field while a window size that is to small will introduce noise in the displacement field.
-As a rule of thumb the window size should be roughly 7 times the bead diameter, you should however try a few values and check which window size yields a smooth yet accurate deformation field.
+As a rule of thumb the window size should be roughly 7 times the bead diameter - you should however try a few values and check which window size yields a smooth yet accurate deformation field.

 ..
 Note::
-    You can measure the beads diameter directly in clickpoints using another addon: The Measure Tool
+    You can measure the beads diameter directly in clickpoints using another addon: The "Measure Tool".
+    It can be opened just like pyTFM from the addon browser

 The "PIV overlap" mainly controls the resolution of the resulting displacement field and must be smaller than the "PIV window size" but at least half of the "PIV window size".
 You need a high resolution for analyzing stress.
 In this step the area of cells should at least contain 1000 pixels.
+There will be a warning printed to the console and the output text file if this is not the case.
 However, if you are not calculating stresses, you can save a lot of calculation time by choosing a "PIV overlap" closer to half of the "PIV window size".
-Especially, when you are trying out different window sizes, you can set the overlap to the smallest allowed value, which is half of the window size.
+This is especially useful when you are for example trying out different window sizes or explore the influence of the gel height.

 For this tutorial you can keep all parameters at their default value.
-If you are in a hurry, you could set the "PIV window size" to 15 µm.
+If you are in a hurry you could set the "PIV window size" as low as 15 µm, and still obtain reasonable results.

 Calculating Traction and Deformation Fields
 --------------------------------------------